jetbundle/jetbundle.github.io/diffequations/STANDARDIZATION_GUIDE.md

 3. **Hook Writing:** Should hooks be written fresh or adapted from existing content?
 4. **References:** Should we expand reference lists or keep current?
 5. **Navigation:** Should we add "Previous Section" links, or only "Next"?
+6. **Chapter Index Narrative:** Should chapter intros be written fresh or adapted from existing chapter descriptions?
+7. **Main Index TOC:** Should we maintain current TOC structure or reorganize?
+8. **Epilogue Challenges:** Should epilogue have challenges, or is it purely reflective?

 ---